sharpstef/alexa-model-exploder/README.md

 - Skips utterances with AMAZON built-in slots
 - Reformats utterances to remove most punctuation (excluding . and ')
 - Reformats utterances to lowercase
+- Assumes that JSON is formatted in standard custom skill format

+## Bugs, issues and enhancements

+This project is presented as-is.

+## License

+The QR Code APL Skill is under the [Apache License 2.0](https://github.com/sharpstef/alexa-model-exploder/blob/main/LICENSE.txt).